menash-decart/correcter/README.md

 To set up keyboard bindings, use Karabiner-Elements by pasting the XML file content into the "Add your own rule" section.
 Recommendation considering Slack, Notion, iTerm, VSCode, and Chrome - Ctrl + Q for correction and Ctrl + T for rephrase (lowercase).

+Move the .py and .sh files to ~/Scripts/correcter/